 High Performance Team Index’s purpose is to help team members identify collective strengths and gaps, and then engage the team in a productive dialogue about improving business performance.
 Once changes are made based on the dialogue, the tool can be used to stay on course.
-Also see, an insightful Mckinsey’s read on eternal need for building high performance teams
+Also see, an insightful Mckinsey’s read on the eternal need for building high performance teams

 Senior Leadership testimonial on pain points & post deployment of High Performance Team Index

 We have a team of strong, independent leaders and we needed them to be as high performing in a group as they were on their own, as against the current reality of being dysfunctional teams – The HPT tool took more subjective, emotional elements impacting team effectiveness – and consequently, business performance – and consolidated those areas for improvement in an objective, data-based format everyone could utilize.
 What was implicitly playing out below the surface was openly put on the table in a fair but explicit way.
 This helped team members engage in transparent communication and embrace personal ownership for the team’s performance, transforming dysfunctional teams at work to a high performance one “